fulldecent/swift6-module-template/Recipe.md

 This recipe may also be useful for other scenarios, for example maybe you want to make a project that has the Example app using storyboards instead of SwiftUI.

 ## Ingredients

 During the steps of this recipe we enter specific values where needed.
-These are chosen carefully so that the `./configure.rb` script can later find and replace these values in the template to create your project.
+These are chosen carefully so that the `./configure.swift` script can later find and replace these values in the template to create your project.

 Some variables have spaces in them.
 That is intentional because Xcode only uses robust quoting in its project configuration files (which we want) if the variables have spaces in them.

 - `xxPROJECTxNAMExx`
   - This must be a valid C99 extended identifier (otherwise the Xcode check dependencies step fails).
 It cannot contain spaces.
   - This must also be a Uniform Target Identifier (``/^[a-zA-Z0-9-.]+$/``).
   - If this contains the characters `-` or `.` then they will be transliterated to `_` for file names.

 - `__ORGANIZATION NAME__`
   - This intentionally has a space which causes Xcode to use double quotes in its project configuration files.

 - `com.AN.ORGANIZATION.IDENTIFIER`

 - `__AUTHOR NAME__`
   - This intentionally has a space which causes Xcode to use double quotes in its project configuration files.

 - `__TODAYS_DATE__`

 - `__TODAYS_YEAR__`

 - `__GITHUB_USERNAME__`

 ## Steps

 Complete all these instructions on the same calendar day.

-Use Xcode Version 16.0 (16A242d). *This is the latest publicly released or Gold Master version.*
+Use Xcode version 16.3 (16E140). *This is the latest publicly released or Gold Master version.*

-A previous version of this recipe is also demonstrated in a YouTube flyover at https://youtu.be/ksYXtNn8lhE (15 minutes).
+A previous version of this recipe is also demonstrated in a YouTube flyover at <https://youtu.be/ksYXtNn8lhE> (15 minutes).

 ### I. Create a package for your module